PRP Treatment Instructions

 When will I see results after PRP Joint Injections?

-It’s important to be patient.
 Some patients may see improvement as early as 2 weeks although it could also take longer.
 Even if you are feeling better, remember not to push too hard at first to give your body time to recover.
 If you are working with the physiotherapist, be sure to let them know about your PRP Joint Injections.